 Unfortunately, this is not always the case.
 Research is indicating that grain-free diets and other “trendy” diets for dogs may not be such a great thing and could be detrimental to your dog’s health.

 I’ve been having to try a lot of different diets to help relieve my oldest cats’ inflammatory bowel disease symptoms.
 When I took Wiley to the vet last week the veterinarian and I were discussing the different foods I have tried for him and in the process, the conversation turned to discussing grain-free diets for cats.

-Since Maui was with me the conversation naturally also turned to discussing grain free diets for dogs.
-What she had to tell me was really interesting and it is definitely worth your time to read on if you are feeding your dog a grain free diet.
+Since Maui was with me, we naturally also began to discuss grain-free diets for dogs.
+What she had to tell me was really interesting and it is definitely worth your time to read on if you are feeding your dog a grain-free diet.
 The information here may also apply if you are feeding your dog a raw diet, vegan or vegetarian diet, or using a “boutique” dog food.

 What’s the Problem?